mmarkin/GPS-NTP-Timeserver/README.md

 The toggle switch is SPDT with a center-off position.
 It selects whether time/date/satellite information or the latitude/longitude received from GPS is shown on the first OLED display.
 It also turns the displays on and off.

 There is also a branch on this repository called PIR Version.
-It shows a version of this project where a PIR module is used to turn the displays on only if it detects someone is nearby.
+It shows a version of this project where a PIR (passive infrared) module is used to enable both OLED displays only when it detects someone is nearby.
 The pushbutton in that version enables or disables WiFi as usual, but a long press switches the first display between time/date/satellite information and the latitude/longitude received from GPS.

 CAD drawing for the enclosure